-Smith joined Second Nature - (The Climate Leadership Network) by signing the Carbon Commitment.
-In doing so, Smith pledged to create a climate action plan that included “a target date for achieving carbon neutrality as soon as possible.”
+Smith joined Second Nature (The Climate Leadership Network) by signing the Carbon Commitment.
+In doing so, the college pledged to create a climate action plan that included a “target date for achieving carbon neutrality as soon as possible.”
 Smith’s Sustainability and Climate Action Management Plan (SCAMP), released in 2010, outlined various strategies and technologies to investigate to achieve carbon neutrality by 2030.

-In 2015, President McCartney formed a Study Group on Climate Change (SGCC), made up of staff, faculty, trustees, alumnae and students, tasked with facilitating a campus-wide examination of how Smith could most effectively respond to the challenge of global climate change.
-The study group’s work culminated in 2017 with a set of recommendations and priorities for campus academic, programming, and operations.
+In 2015, President Kathleen McCartney formed a Study Group on Climate Change (SGCC), made up of staff, faculty, trustees, alums and students, tasked with facilitating a campuswide examination of how Smith could most effectively respond to the challenge of global climate change.
+The study group’s work culminated in 2017 with a set of recommendations and priorities for academic offerings, campus programming and operations.

-In December 2020, President McCartney underscored our persisting commitment by joining Smith College to the “All In” movement on climate action and a clean recovery signed by thousands of institutions, states, and countries.
+In December 2020, President McCartney underscored Smith’s persisting commitment by joining the “All In” movement on climate action signed by thousands of institutions, states and countries.

 In 2016, we completed the Smith College Campus Decarbonization Study.
 As a result, the college charted a course to convert the existing heating, cooling, and electricity system from fossil fuel gas to renewable electric sources.

 Smith has conducted geological, engineering, and financial analyses to refine this plan.
 This work has been informed by student and faculty research on state and federal policies, renewable sources in the New England region, evolving science around renewable technologies, battery storage, and much more.

 As of 2021, the college is in design and implementation of a new renewably-powered district energy system.
 The system will be implemented over the course of the next 9 years.

 Testing the Ground for its Potential